-Ms. Moore is the director of the Schools of Medical Imaging at The Johns Hopkins Hospital, in Baltimore, Maryland.
-She was previously the director of the Radiography program at Johns Hopkins and the clinical coordinator of the Radiography program at Anne Arundel Community College.
-In addition, Ms. Moore is a site visitor for the Joint Review Committee in Radiologic Technology and has worked as a consultant.
-Ms. Moore coordinates continuing education programs for radiologic technologists and frequently makes presentations in the field.
-She also served as the national chairperson for the American Roentgen Ray Society Advisory Panel for the continuing education of radiologic technologists.
+Moore is the director of the Schools of Medical Imaging at The Johns Hopkins Hospital in Baltimore.
+She had been director of the Radiography program at Johns Hopkins and the clinical coordinator of the Radiography program at Anne Arundel Community College.
+She also is a site visitor for the Joint Review Committee in Radiologic Technology and has worked as a consultant.
+Moore coordinates continuing education programs for radiologic technologists and frequently makes presentations in the field.
+She also has been national chair for the American Roentgen Ray Society Advisory Panel for the continuing education of radiologic technologists.

-Ms. Moore earned a Bachelor of Science degree in Education from George Mason University, in Fairfax, Virginia, a radiography certificate from The Johns Hopkins Hospital, and is also certified in mammography.
+Moore earned a Bachelor of Science in Education from George Mason University in Fairfax, Va., a radiography certificate from The Johns Hopkins Hospital and also is certified in mammography.
 She has a Master of Arts in Leadership in Teaching from the Notre Dame of Maryland University.

 Appointed in 2016 to complete the term of a member who resigned.

-Darrah is an attorney with Warfield, Darrah & Erdmann P.C. in Severna Park.
+Darrah is an attorney with Warfield & Darrah P.C. in Severna Park.

 She earned a Bachelor of Arts degree from the University of Maryland College Park and a law degree from the University of Baltimore School of Law.
 Her practice focuses on family law, including trial practice in divorce, custody and support.
 She was admitted to the Maryland Bar in 1985, to practice before the U.S. District Court for the District of Maryland in 1986 and before the U.S. Supreme Court in 2001.